ashdeclerk/prefixKnuthBendix/README.md

-# PyrefixKB
+# PrefixKB

-PyrefixKB implements prefix-Knuth-Bendix (a procedure to search for autostackable structures) in Python.
+PrefixKB implements prefix-Knuth-Bendix (a procedure to search for autostackable structures) in Python.
 For a description of prefix-Knuth-Bendix, please see Ash DeClerk's PhD dissertation.